 • Current undergraduates who have a strong passion for scientific research and are seriously considering graduate studies in neuroscience.

-• Future researchers whose participation will add to the diversity of researchers in the sciences, or who are from institutions that do not have large research programs.
+• Future researchers who are from institutions that do not have large research programs, including both four-year and two-year colleges (e.g. a community college).

-• Visiting student applicants must be current undergraduates who are U.S. citizens or permanent residents.
+• Applicants must be current undergraduates who are U.S. citizens or permanent residents, per NSF requirements.

 FAQs